Machu Picchu Guide

 The Historic Sanctuary of Machu Picchu, achieves the objectives of the preservation and dissemination of cultural and archaeological research.
 Within a modern and dynamic exhibition, the reopening of Site Museum Manuel Chavez Ballón has become the primary means of communication and information for the most important cultural Historical Sanctuary of Peru.

-The traditional and most frequent is by train from Cuzco city to the station of Machu Picchu Town (Aguas Calientes).
+The traditional and most frequent is by train from Cuzco city, or Ollantaytambo located in the Sacred Valley of the Incas, to the station of Machu Picchu Town (Aguas Calientes).
 Alternative is the Inca Trail, the trekking route.
 The are no roads, no cars or buses, there are no airport.

 Inca Trail to Machu Picchu

 Part of the 23,000 kilometers (approximately 14,000 miles) of roads built by the Incas in South America, this is Peru's most famous trekking route and possibly one of the most spectacular in the Americas.
-Every year; some 25,000 hikers from around the world walk along the extraordinary 43 kilometers of this stone-paved road built by the Incas leading to the unassailable citadel of Machu Picchu located in the depth of the Cusco jungle.
+Every year; some 25,000 hikers from around the world walk along the extraordinary 43 kilometers of this stone-paved road built by the Incas leading to the unassailable citadel of Machu Picchu located in the depth of the Cuzco jungle.
+Machu Picchu Outdoors tours and alternative treks.

 Tourist Services in Machu Picchu Town: